Zeo312/nine-shows-deployment/README.md

 ### Installation steps:

-Note: This service was built using Python 3.6.4
+Note: This API was written using Python 3.6.4
 1. Clone the repository
 2. cd into cloned folder
 3. Create a python virtual environment (See https://docs.python.org/3/library/venv.html)